cse-sim/cse/doc/src/docs/input-data/surface.md

 Type: float

-Sublayer thickness adjustment factor for FORWARD\_DIFFERENCE conduction model used with sfCon surfaces.
+Sublayer thickness adjustment factor for FORWARD_DIFFERENCE conduction model used with sfCon surfaces.
 Material layers in the construction are divided into sublayers as needed for numerical stability.  sfLThkF allows adjustment of the thickness criterion used for subdivision.
 A value of 0 prevents subdivision; the default value (0.5) uses layers with conservative thickness equal to half of an estimated safe value.
 Fewer (thicker) sublayers improves runtime at the expense of accurate representation of rapid changes.

 {{
   member_table({
     "units": "",
-    "legal_range": "*x* $\\ge$ 0",
+    "legal_range": "*x* ≥ 0",
     "default": "0.5",
     "required": "No",
     "variability": "constant"